bitsbeats/dronetrigger/README.md

 Simple tool to trigger drone builds.
 Can be used for more advanced crons or in scripts.

+**Note**: dronetrigger injects the variable `DRONETRIGGER=true` into the steps.
+Use this to determine if a build was triggered.

 ## Configuration

 The configfile is either `/etc/dronetrigger.yml` or supplied by `-config`.